Skip to main content

 "Fields": {

-"Description": "Driving while maintaining the following distance from the preceding vehicle.
-If there is no preceding vehicle, it will drive at a constant speed.", //Merge other values
+"Description": "Driving while maintaining a safe distance from the preceding vehicle.
+If there is no preceding vehicle, it will drive at a constant speed.", //Merge other value

-"Scenarios$Embed": [ //merge both own and other
+"Scenarios$Embed": [ //Merge both own and other

 {